matejbizjak/kumuluzee-nats-core-sample/README.md

 ## Prerequisites

 To run this sample you will need to start a few instances of NATS servers.
-You can do this easily with Docker Compose with the configuration file we provided in the `util/run-nats-server/` folder.
+You can do this easily with Docker Compose using the configuration file we provided in the `util/run-nats-server/` folder.

 Simply run:
 ```